tandonvansh/Spark-Assignment/readme.md

-# COVID-19 Countrywise Data Analysis
+# COVID-19 Country-wise Data Analysis

 This project fetches COVID-19 data for selected countries from the [disease.sh API](https://disease.sh/docs/#/COVID-19%3A%20Worldometers/get_v3_covid_19_countries) and performs data analysis using PySpark DataFrame.
-Additionally, it exposes an API using Flask to display the analyzed data.
+Additionally, it developes an API using Flask to display the analyzed data.

 ## Overview